Emergency telephone number: 17, 18

 In France, many telephone exchanges were closed at night but it was still possible to make emergency calls.
 An operator had to connect the emergency calls only.
 In 1913, an automatic system was set up.
 It made provision for calling the police by dialing 17 and the fire brigade by dialing 18.
 As more manual telephone exchanges were converted to dial operation, more and more subscribers had access to these special numbers.
 The service was not widespread until the 1970s.

 France now uses 112, the European emergency number, as well as 17 and 18 for police and fire brigade, specific to France.

 100, 101, 102

 100, 101, and 102 are the emergency telephone numbers in Israel, serving the police, Magen David Adom and the fire department accordingly.

-101, 102, 103, 104
+01, 02, 03, 04

-101, 102, 103 and 104 were the universal emergency telephone numbers across the Soviet Union until 1992, with 101 being for fire, 102 for police, 103 for ambulances, and 104 for gas accidents.
-Today, 101, 102, 103 and 104 have currently remained as the emergency telephone numbers across Russia, Armenia, Belarus, India, Nigeria, Latvia, Tajikistan, Turkmenistan, Azerbaijan, Kyrgyzstan, Kazakhstan and Uzbekistan.
+01, 02, 03 and 04 were the universal emergency telephone numbers across the Soviet Union until 1992, with 01 being for fire, 02 for police, 03 for ambulances, and 04 for gas accidents.
+Today, 101, 102, 103 and 104 have currently remained as the emergency telephone numbers across Russia, Armenia, Belarus, Tajikistan, Turkmenistan, Azerbaijan, Kyrgyzstan, Kazakhstan and Uzbekistan.

 110

-110 is the emergency telephone number for the police in Iran, mainland China, Germany, Indonesia, Japan and Taiwan.
+110 is the emergency telephone number for the police in Iran, mainland China, Germany, Guatemala, Indonesia, Japan and Taiwan.